Lamarck’s evolution theory or Lamarckism

 1. According to Lamarck, giraffes originated from horses.
 The neck of the giraffe’s ancestors was like that of a horse.
 In the environment in which they lived, the number of leaves on the lower trees was less.
 So the neck and front legs have been gradually lengthened with each generation to eat the leaves of tall trees.

 2. Lamarck said in his theory that ostrich ancestors had active wings and could fly in the sky.
-But due to the environmental changes and the failure to use the wings for generations, the wings of ostrich have gradually become extinct.
+However due to the environmental changes and the failure to use the wings for generations, the wings of ostrich have gradually become extinct.
 As a result, their physical constitution has also changed.
 And now ostriches can’t fly in the sky.

 3. Lamarck explains with the help of his theory that in the past the ancestors of snakes had four legs like lizards.
 Since snakes are capable of underground adaptation, they gradually stopped using their legs.
 As a result, the snake’s legs have gradually disappeared (3).